QubesOS/qubes-doc/user/templates/minimal-templates.md

 - `default-mgmt-dvm`: requires `qubes-core-agent-passwordless-root` and `qubes-mgmt-salt-vm-connector`.

+To manage fedora-39-minimal templates with salt, you may need to install `python3-urllib3` in older versions of the template.
+(This package is already installed in recent builds: see [discussion](https://github.com/QubesOS/qubes-issues/issues/8806).)

 In Qubes 4.0, additional packages from the `qubes-core-agent` suite may be needed to make the customized minimal template work properly.
 These packages
 are: